-

 Terms

-There is a small weekly fee for gas, Internet and communal things (30 Quetzales = 4 Dollars) and volunteers are responsible for buying and cooking their own food.
-We also have a wish list and we gratefully accept cash or gift donations.
+There is a small weekly shelter fee of 35 Quetzales per volunteer to cover water, electricity and internet expenses.
+Volunteers are responsible for buying and cooking their own meals.
 Volunteers are expected to get themselves to San Andrés Itzapa by their own means.

 Apply to: mayapedal@hotmail.com